Stand up for the facts!

 A headline on British-based video hosting service BitChute claims otherwise: "Exposed!
 Pfizer CEO says it’s their dream to reduce the population by 50 percent in 2023."

-The video shows a portion of a May 25 conversation between Albert Bourla, the pharmaceutical giant’s CEO, and Klaus Schwab, executive chairman of the World Economic Forum, at the organization’s annual meeting in Davos.
+The video shows a portion of a May 25 conversation between Albert Bourla, the pharmaceutical giant’s chief executive officer, and Klaus Schwab, the World Economic Forum executive chairman, at the organization’s annual meeting in Davos, Switzerland.

 Here’s what the edited video shows Bourla saying: